ENROL – EXPERIENCE – ENJOY

 At the helm of our operations, we boast a dedicated set of trustees overseeing day-to-day affairs, supported by a dynamic Music Team comprising Ian Watts, Andrew Atkinson, Philip Miles and Rebecca Williams.
 Committed to our charitable mission as a registered charity, and buoyed by generous sponsorship, Carlton Male Voice Choir remains steadfast in its pursuit of musical excellence and community enrichment.

-Who are we? – We are Carlton Male Voice Choir, a choir of lower voice members who rehearse and perform from our base in Nottingham, performing solely and in collaboration at a wide array of venues.
+Who are we? – We are Carlton Male Voice Choir, a choir of around 100 auditioned lower voice members who rehearse and perform from our base in Nottingham, performing solely and in collaboration at a wide array of venues.

 What are our values? – We value the up-skilling of our members musically, our equality, diversity and inclusion, our ambition, our camaraderie and our charity work (charity 1214041).
 Enrol, Experience, Enjoy.